DesconBelgrade/Klimerko/README.md

 To check what Firmware version your Klimerko is on, you can:
   - Open your Klimerko device on your [AllThingsTalk Maker](https://maker.allthingstalk.com):
   The Firmware Version will be stored in the "Firmware Version" asset.
-  If you just updated your Klimerko, it may take up to 15 minutes for the "Firmware Version" asset to be updated.
   - Use Serial Monitor in Arduino IDE:
   Klimerko will output the Firmware Version in the first few lines once it boots.
   - *Version 2.0.0 and above only:* Activate WiFi Configuration Mode  and click **Configure WiFi**: